Blinko

 Managing From the Expo Line, Not the Office

 Blinko is built for that reality.
-The interface is mobile-first — push notifications, one-tap approvals, quick-review screens that fit into the thirty seconds between courses.
-Marco does not need to sit down at a desktop to review his loyalty metrics.
+The interface is mobile-first — push notifications, one-tap approvals, quick-review screens that fit into thirty seconds between courses.
+Marco doesn't need to sit down at a desktop to review his loyalty metrics.
 He checks the morning brief while his prep staff is coming in.
 He approves a campaign suggestion while waiting for a delivery.
 He reviews last week's redemptions on the drive home.

 Voice and Conversational Setup